Spoofing Emails

 To break it down even further, there are three common types of email spoofing attacks:

-• Description: The attacker changes the display name that appears in the “From” field of the email.
-While the actual sender address might be different or suspicious, the display name appears as someone the recipient knows or trusts.
+- Display Name Spoofing: The attacker changes the display name that appears in the “From” field of the email.
+While the actual sender address might be different, the display name appears as someone the recipient knows or trusts.
+For example, an email appears to come from “John Smith,” a known colleague, but the email address is “[email protected]”.

-• Description: The attacker forges the domain part of the email address to make it look like it comes from a legitimate organization.
-This is a bit more sophisticated as it involves mimicking the domain name.
+- Domain Spoofing The attacker forges the domain part of the email address to make it look like it comes from a legitimate organization.
+This is a bit more sophisticated as it involves buying a similar domain name.
+For example, an email appears to come from Paypal, but in reality, it’s from a fake domain like “[email protected]” or “[email protected]”.

-• Description: The attacker changes the “Reply-to” address so that any responses to the email are sent to the attacker’s email address instead of the legitimate sender.
-This can be combined with display name or domain spoofing.
+- Reply-to Spoofing: The attacker changes the “Reply-to” address so that any responses to the email are sent to the attacker’s email address instead of the legitimate sender.
+This is often combined with display name or domain spoofing.
+For example, an email appears to come from “[email protected]”, but when the recipient replies, the response goes to “[email protected]”.

 Real world email spoofing examples

-• BEC Attack on Ubiquiti Networks: In 2015, Ubiquiti Networks was deceived by a Business Email Compromise (BEC) attack, where spoofed emails convinced employees to transfer $46.7 million to fraudulent overseas accounts.
+- BEC Attack on Ubiquiti Networks: In 2015, Ubiquiti Networks fell victim to a Business Email Compromise (BEC) attack.
+Spoofed emails were used to convince employees to transfer $46.7 million to fraudulent overseas accounts.
 The attackers posed as company executives and used social engineering tactics to execute the scam.

-• FACC AG: In 2016, Austrian aerospace parts manufacturer FACC AG was hit by a BEC attack involving spoofed emails that cost the company €50 million.
-Attackers impersonated the CEO and other executives, tricking employees into transferring large sums of money.
+- FACC AG: In 2016, Austrian aerospace parts manufacturer FACC AG was hit by a BEC attack involving spoofed emails.
+The attack cost the company €50 million.
+Attackers impersonated the CEO and other executives, tricking employees into transferring large sums of money to the attacker’s account.

 How to Identify a Spoofed Email

-While there’s no foolproof way to identify a spoofed email, there are several signs to look out for:
+Although there’s no foolproof method to identify a spoofed email, there are several things to look for:

-1. Check the Sender’s Email Address: Look closely at the email address, not just the display name.
-Spoofed emails often use addresses that are similar to legitimate ones but have slight variations, such as extra characters or misspellings.
+- Check the Sender’s Email Address: Look closely at the email address, not just the display name.
+Spoofed emails often use addresses that are similar to legitimate ones but have slight variations.
+Be on the lookout for extra characters or misspellings.

-2. Look for Generic Greetings: Legitimate companies usually address you by name.
-Be cautious of emails that use generic greetings like “Dear Customer” or “Dear User.”
+- Look for Generic Greetings: Legitimate companies usually address you by name.
+Be wary of emails that use generic greetings like “Dear Customer” or “Dear User.”

-4. Check for Urgency or Threats: Be wary of emails that create a sense of urgency or pressure you to take immediate action, such as threatening account suspension if you don’t respond quickly.
+- Check for Urgency: Be wary of emails that create a sense of urgency or pressure you to take immediate action.
+A common example is threatening to suspend your account if you don’t respond quickly.

-6. Review Attachments: Be cautious with unexpected attachments, especially if they come from unfamiliar sources.
-Attachments can contain malware.
+- Review Attachments: Be careful with unexpected attachments, especially if they come from unfamiliar sources.
+Attachments are a popular way to send malware.

-7. Look for Unusual Requests: Legitimate companies will never ask for sensitive information like passwords, Social Security numbers, or credit card details via email.
+- Look for Unusual Requests: Legitimate companies will never ask for sensitive information.
+If an email ask for sensitive information, like your password, Social Security number, or credit card details, it should immediately raise a red flag.

-9. Verify with the Source: If you are unsure about an email’s legitimacy, call the sender directly or contact the company using their official contact information from their website, not the information provided in the email.
+- Verify with the Source: If all else fails, call the sender directly or contact the company using their official contact information from their website.

 How to Protect Against Email Spoofing